EricWang12/Zhaoning.github.io/index.markdown

 # About me

-I am currently working with Prof. Sharon Li in Deep Learning group in UW-Madison
+I am currently an incoming student at MSCV in UCF

 # Research Interest